ARTICLE 1 — Name and purpose

 B. on his or her death,

-D. on having been a member in suspension for 3 consecutive months,
+D. on having been a member in suspension for 1 month,

-2. Any member may resign by filing a written resignation with the Board or by mailing or delivering it to the address of the corporation.
+2. Any member may resign by filing a written resignation with the Board or by mailing or delivering it to the address of the organization.

 3. Resignation shall not relieve a member of unpaid dues or other monies owed.